Beyoncé And Jay-Z Have Renewed Their Wedding Vows, Per ‘People Magazine’

 During a montage of family photos, Beyoncé was seen wearing an all-white get-up while holding the couple’s twins, Rumi and Sir.
 She was wearing a dress designed by Galia Lahav, and the designer put out a press release stating that she designed Beyoncé’s “vow renewal” dress.

-The Carters have been married for ten years and have three children — Blue Ivy, Rumi, and Sir.
+The Carters have been married for 10 years and have three children — Blue Ivy, Rumi, and Sir.

 Lahav confirmed that the “Crazy in Love” singer wore the “Thelma” style of dress for the vow renewal, which took place in Mexico.